confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 * Adapt your applications to use Avro data
 * Change compatibility modes to suit your application needs
-* Evolve schemas so that they fail compatibility checks
-* Evolve schemas so that they pass compatibility checks
+* Test new schemas so that they pass compatibility checks
+* For a more in-depth understanding of the benefits of Avro, read `Why Avro For Kafka Data <https://www.confluent.io/blog/avro-kafka-data/>`_
+* For a more in-depth understanding of the benefits of |sr-long|, read `Yes, Virginia, You Really Do Need a Schema Registry <https://www.confluent.io/blog/schema-registry-kafka-stream-processing-yes-virginia-you-really-need-one/>`_